aduros/pjs/README.md

 : The name of the current input file, or null if reading from stdin.

 `print()`
-: Prints a value to standard output.
+: Prints arguments to standard output.
 Objects are converted to JSON.

 ## Last Expression Handling